Developer-Linus/Digitized-Waste-Collection-and-Recycling-Request-System/Readme.md

 **Step 7**: Illegal Dumpsite Reporting
 * Public form for reporting illegal dumps with geolocation and image upload.
-* Dashboard for field agents to review and take action.
+* Dashboard for field agents to review and take action. <br>
 **Step 8**: Recycler Matching & Incentives
 - Connect users to nearby recyclers based on location (use geopy).
 - Points system based on items recycled (manual or QR tracking).